PaloAltoNetworks/bulk-license-upgrade/README.md

 Procedure workflow:
 -------------------
 1. From the panorama, going to respective DG, configure a temporary username and password with administrator access.
 Push this config down to all applicable FWs.
 2. From the CSP, obtain the 'Licensing API key' and the 'Deployment Profile' to which the FWs need to be migrated.
+Path: Products -> API Key Management -> Licensing API.
 3. Provide the username, password, license api key and deployment profile values to an input json file (refer to sample_input.json).
 4. Provide the list of firewall IPs (which need to be migrated to flex license) in a text file (refer to sample_iplist.txt).
 5. Trigger the script as below.
+6. After script completion, from panorama, remove the user credentials created in step 1, for security.

 Script Arguments:
 -----------------